luidav/software-testing-portfolio/README.md

 ## Test Cases

-[ Test Case 1: User Login – Valid Credentials
+Test Case 1: User Login – Valid Credentials
+*Feature: Login

+*Scenario: User logs in using a valid email and password

+*Steps:

+1. Navigate to Goodreads homepage

+2. Click on the “Sign In” button

+3. Enter a registered email and correct password

+4. Click “Sign In”

-Test Case 2: Search for a Book – Valid Input ]
+Test Case 2: Search for a Book – Valid Input